openMSL/sl-1-0-sensor-model-repository-template/README.md

 < Eye-catcher Image >
 <img src="doc/img/model_video.gif" width="800" />

+## State of the Art

+Describe and reference the state of the art for your specific model.
+The state of the art can be put into a separate file in the doc folder.
+[This example](doc/sota.md) contains the state of the art for sensor modeling and model validation as well as potential candidates for future models on OpenMSL.

 ## Modeling Approach

 Put details about the inner workings of the model here.